 Why we started Closer to the Cure

 As our family entered into the unknown "Cancer" territory we found the need to learn more than we ever wanted to about Pediatric Brain Tumors.
 Knowledge is power and in a world that is so uncertain, this was a bit of a comfort.
 A spectrum of emotions guided us through the journey and through every inconceivable decision laid upon us.
 Decisions that no parent/person should ever have to make.
 Each step is a crash course in Oncology, Anatomy, Psychology, Physiology, Chemistry, Nutrition, etc. Learning more and more about treatments, side effects, support groups, protocols, you name it.
-Simply overwhelming...
+The information required to make an informed decision simply overwhelming on a normal day, let alone under emergency conditions.
 While we are not experts in any sense of the word, we started ClosertotheCure.org in hopes of bringing together an eager community.
 One that so desperately needs hope and your support to advance research and get Closer to the Cure.

 Who is Closer to the Cure?

-Closertothecure.org is a fundraising and information sharing vehicle, that was created to support pediatric brain tumor research and provide support & resources to all affected by Pediatric Cancer.
-We are not a research foundation, however, we have partnered with 2019 The Carson Leslie Foundation #cureMEdullo and 2018 Alex's Lemonade Stand Foundation (ALSF) and which are registered 501(c)3 pediatric research charity foundations.
+Closertothecure.org is a fundraising and information sharing vehicle created to support pediatric brain tumor research and provide support & resources to all affected by Pediatric Cancer.
+We are not a research foundation, however, in 2019 we partnered with The Carson Leslie Foundation #cureMEdullo and 2018 Alex's Lemonade Stand Foundation (ALSF).
+Both foundations are registered 501(c)3 pediatric research charity foundations.
 Our partnership with CLF #cureMedullo allows us to become loud on the "hill" in DC and push legislative action toward a cure.
 CLF is the only current Medulloblastoma focused foundation and has made some critical advances in Medulloblastoma by creating synergistic partnerships.

 Who is Cooper ?